-Most existing speech intelligibility measures are either designed for single-channel applications - hence unsuited to evaluate hearing aid algorithms -or intrusive, applicable only in simulated scenarios in which the clean signal is available.
+Most existing speech intelligibility measures are either designed for single-channel applications - hence unsuited to evaluate hearing aid algorithms - or intrusive, applicable only in simulated scenarios in which the clean signal is available.
 Nonintrusive speech intelligibility measures able to reliably predict speech intelligibility without knowledge of the clean signal are urgently needed.
-This paper proposes a non-intrusive measure that predicts speech intelligibility using only the processed signals and audiogram of the listener as input.
-The proposed measure relies on three steps, namely a hearing-loss model, a feature extractor and a predicting function.
+This paper proposes a non-intrusive measure that predicts speech intelligibility using only the processed signal and audiogram of the listener as input.
+The proposed measure relies on three steps, namely a hearing-loss model, a VQ-CPC feature extractor and a predicting function.
 The hearing loss model uses the target signal and the listener's audiogram as input while the feature extractor and the predicting function are trained on processed signals labeled in terms of speech intelligibility during a listening test.
-The evaluation is conducted using crossvalidation on both tracks of the first Clarity Prediction Challenge (CPC1).
+The evaluation is conducted using training and testing sets defined for both tracks of the first Clarity Prediction Challenge (CPC1).
+Results show that despite encouraging results obtained by training VQ-CPC on large amounts of data, the measure is here instead outperformed by the considered benchmark.